opensky/GigyaBundle/README.md

 #### View

-Include the Gigya source template in the `head` tag of your layout.
+Include the Gigya source template in the `head` tag of your layout or directly before the closing `</body>` tag (this implementation supports lazy loading).

 With twig: